 Accepting your admission offer

 When you're ready to accept your admission offer and get started at WSU, here's what you should do:

 - Confirm your admission by paying the $200 tuition deposit.
 This will reserve your space at WSU.
 You'll need to do this before you can apply for campus housing and sign up for orientation/registration.

 - Sign up for Alive! orientation or Transfer Registration Days as soon as possible after confirming your admission.
 All new students must attend an orientation session to register for classes.
 The matriculation fee is $230 for students.
 There are some grants available for those with financial need, please contact New Student Programs for more information.

 - Take the online math placement exam before attending orientation.
-Get started on this step early so you can take advantage of the 6-week online review and retests to improve your score.
+Get started on this step early so you can take advantage of the 6-week online review.

 - Take the writing placement exam.
 The exam can be taken online at any time, or as a pencil-and-paper test at your Alive! orientation session.